Prag8855/aab/content/docs/german-freelance-visa-form.md

     guides/freelance-visa-letter-of-intent.md
 ---

-When you [apply for a German freelance visa](/guides/how-to-get-a-german-freelance-visa) or [work visa](/guides/german-work-visa), you must include this form with your application.
+When you apply for a [residence permit](/glossary/Aufenthaltstitel), you must include this form with your application.

 This is the official form for Berlin.
 The original document is [on Berlin.de](https://service.berlin.de/dienstleistung/305249/).